CENTURI-Hackathon-2022/placozoa-tracking/README.md

 The following analysis have been developed:
 - **Shape segmentation (contouring the Trichoplax shape or its ablation wound shape):** 3 differents strategies have been investigated.
+They require the original movie as tif as input.
+They generate a tif file of the segmented shape (= binary mask).
-1) A deep learning model has been trained on labelled bright-field trichoplax movie.
-It generates a tif file of the segmented shape (= binary mask).
+    1) A deep learning model has been trained on hand-made labelled bright-field trichoplax movie.
+The needed input file is a tif file with one channel correspond to the bright-field channel and one channel to the labels (Layer 1, the Trichoplax, Layer 2, the background).
+This kind of labelling can be done in Napari, before starting the training.
     2) Otsu's method: The code performs automatic thresholding to separate pixels into two classes of  foreground & background.
 This threshold is determined by by maximizing inter-class variance.
 A suitable candidate for creating shape masks of microscopic images of cells
-3)
+    3) Segmentation using morphsnakes: Finding outer edge of the animal using the morphsnakes algorithm for contour finding by comparing intensity averages inside and outside of a region.

 - **Preprocessing of the wound:** This code extract the wound shape from the Trichoplax mask (given as tif input) and generates a new tif mask only for the wound.
 /!\ Running this part is necessary before doing the shape features analysis for the wound.